agencewonderful/wonderwp/documentation/00_Installation/index.md

 \WonderWp\Loader::getInstance();
 ```

 That initializes the autoload, getting you access to everything the framework can do.
-You would typically put this in your theme or one of your plugin.
+You would typically put this in a must-use plugin.